 \section{Conclusion}

-Considering finite wireless networks, we have proven that there exists a non-negligible correlation between the distance and azimuth angle that characterize the link between an arbitrarily placed reference node and randomly located nodes.
-Such correlation depends on the shape of the region, and also on the location of the reference node.
-We have first proposed a mathematical framework for the analysis of the joint distribution of the distance and angle in 2D arbitrarily-shaped regions.
-We then particularized this framework for the relevant case of a rectangular region, which can model many practical scenarios of interest.
+Considering finite wireless networks, we have proven a non-negligible correlation between the distance and azimuth angle that characterize the link between an arbitrarily placed reference node and randomly located nodes.
+We have first proposed a mathematical framework for analyzing the joint distribution in 2D arbitrarily-shaped regions.
+We then particularized this framework for the relevant case of a rectangular region.
 We further extended our results to consider the 3D case where the zenith angle must be considered jointly with the distance and azimuth angle.
-To illustrate the importance of the proposed framework, a number of relevant applications have been identified, such as the analysis of directional beamforming, the design of analog codebooks or wireless routing algorithms.
-Finally, we have presented some numerical results to validate the theoretical expressions, and to shed light on the dependencies between the distance and angles, and on the effect of the shape of the region and location of the reference node. {Finally, we have illustrated the usefulness of the results in finite wireless networks by analyzing the coverage probability of an indoor scenario and determining the optimal AP location and antenna bearing angle.}
+To illustrate the importance of the proposed framework, a number of relevant applications have been identified.
+We have presented some numerical results to validate the theoretical expressions and shed light on the dependencies between the distance and angles {as well as} on the effect of the {region's} shape and {the} location of the reference node. {Finally, we have illustrated the usefulness of the results in finite wireless networks by analyzing the coverage probability of an indoor scenario and determining the optimal AP location and antenna bearing angle.}